yobulkdev/yobulkdev/README.md

 - ⚡ &nbsp;GPT3 Integration
 - ⚡ &nbsp;Template creation through JSON
 - ⚡ &nbsp;Regex creation and addition in custom validation
+- ⚡ &nbsp;Collaboration & workspace creation.

 ## Why are we building this?

-More than 70% of the business data shared, is in the form of CSVs and Excel files.Less than 10% have truly adopted API integrations for data exchange.
+More than 70% of the business data shared, is in the form of CSVs and Excel files.
+Less than 10% have truly adopted API integrations for data exchange.

 As a developer and product manager, we have gone through the pain of building a scalable CSV importer and maintaining it in-house.Everyday thousand of developers go through the same pain and hundreds of companies have to get spreadsheet and CSV data into a database.
 YoBulk is building an OSS standard for CSV and flatfile data onboarding where it can help you to build a data importing solution in-house.

-Enterprises like Flatfile.com are addressing the problem but it has constraints like weak data security and high pricing.
+Enterprises like Flatfile.com are addressing this problem but it has constraints like weak data security and high pricing.
 While developers want an embeddable/scalable CSV importer for SaaS, the truth is that it is not very possible to come up with a one-size fits all solution in such a fragmented market and sector.

-All these restrictions necessitate our mission - to make it possible for anyone to create an data import solution that suit their needs well.
+All these <b>restrictions necessitate</b> our mission - to make it possible for anyone to create an data import solution that suit their needs well.

 To Developers, we would like to offer a bring your own validation rule and bring your own database experience.
 You can design and modify validations rules on your own way using YoBulk.